theseedubya/freecodecamp-daily-challenge/2025/10/05/challenge.md

 - Characters A-Z correspond to luminosity levels 10-35.

 A star is considered to have an exoplanet if any single reading is less than or equal to 80% of the average of all readings.
 For example, if the average luminosity of a star is 10, it would be considered to have a exoplanet if any single reading is 8 or less.

+## Tests
+1. hasExoplanet("665544554") should return false.
+2. hasExoplanet("FGFFCFFGG") should return true.
+3. hasExoplanet("MONOPLONOMONPLNOMPNOMP") should return false.
+4. hasExoplanet("FREECODECAMP") should return true.
+5. hasExoplanet("9AB98AB9BC98A") should return false.
+6. hasExoplanet("ZXXWYZXYWYXZEGZXWYZXYGEE") should return true.